haet/wp-html-mail/readme.txt

 2. Use text or image header
 3. set global font settings
 4. append you contact details to the mail footer
+5. turn template on and off for supported plugins

 == Changelog ==

+= 2.9.1 =
+* TeraWallet Support
+* Improved filtering of plaintext emails

 = 2.9.0.3 =
 * custom templates can be moved to uploads folder now